FAQ

 How to View Console Errors

-• You need to open the console first, then click on test or initiate a conversation and other requests to collect request information.
+• You need to open the console first, then click test or initiate a conversation and other requests to collect request information.

 • In the popped-up console window, click Network → click to view the last completions marked with a red × at ② (when encountering errors in conversation, translation, model connectivity checks, etc.) or generations (when encountering errors in drawing) → click Response to view the complete returned content (area ④ in the figure).